qkzk/fm/development.md

 ## BUGS

+- [x] when switching from single to dual pane, sort and position are lost
 - [ ] when opening a file with rifle opener into nvim and closing, the terminal hangs

 ## Won't do